sfreeman15/2420_assign2/README.md

 ![step9_load_balancer_server2](images/step9_load_balancer_server2.png)

-If you add /api in to the url after the IP, it will show the the return statement on line 6 in the **index.js** file .
+If you add /api in to the url after the IP (http://146.190.15.205/api), it will show the the return statement on line 6 in the **index.js** file .

 Depending on which server it loads from, it should show a different message if you made sure to return a different message on each file.